cschsch/Haxbot/README.md

 To use Haxbot, there is a command line tool for querying, and for room creation purposes.
 It contains a plethora of options and a help command for each action you can take.

+# Web

+Web interface to query for previously played games, downloading their replays, displaying statistics using graphs, and creating rooms.